What clinical trial statistics tell us about the state of research today

 Key clinical trial statistics

-- 11% of research sites fail to enroll a single patient
+- 37% of sites under-enroll volunteers, and 11% fail to enroll a single patient

 - Delays can cost sponsors between $600,000 and $8 million for each day that a trial delays a product’s development and launch

 - Screen failure rates are significantly costly for sponsors and the cost (on average) across the industry is roughly $1,200 per failure

 Clearly, improving clinical trial patient engagement is a critical need.
 Increasing patient enrollment can play a major role in the duration and cost of a trial — but this requires a strategic approach to patient recruitment.

 The COVID-19 pandemic accelerated the adoption of decentralized clinical trials by demonstrating their feasibility and benefits.
 While not all trials can or should be decentralized, this shift has prompted the pharmaceutical industry to embrace innovative approaches that are likely to continue shaping the future of clinical research.

 Even as recently as May of 2023, the FDA has issued guidance to support the use of decentralized trials, providing recommendations for sponsors, investigators, and other stakeholders to advance their research.
 Some of their key recommendations include:

 - Conducting lab tests at local facilities instead of the research site